 President Abraham Lincoln's Gettysburg Address

 From July 1-3, 1863, the fate of America hung in the balance at the crossroads town of Gettysburg, Pennsylvania.
-Over the course of those three momentous days, General Robert E. Lee and his mighty Army of Northern Virginia came close to achieving a potential war-winning victory in the Civil War, but General George G. Meade and his Army of the Potomac stood tall when it mattered most, beating back ferocious Confederate attacks and emerging triumphant.
-When combined with General Ulysses S. Grant’s conquest of the mighty Mississippi River fortress of Vicksburg on July 4, the Army of the Potomac’s triumph at Gettysburg turned the tide of the Civil War toward ultimate victory for the Union.
+Over the course of those three momentous days, General Robert E. Lee and his mighty Army of Northern Virginia came close to achieving a potential war-winning victory in the Civil War.
+That titanic triumph, however, was not to be for the men in gray.
+In what was their finest hour of the war, the soldiers of the Army of the Potomac under their brand new commander, General George G. Meade, stood tall when it mattered most, beating back ferocious Confederate attacks and emerging as the victors of Gettysburg.
+When combined with General Ulysses S. Grant’s conquest of the mighty Mississippi River fortress of Vicksburg on July 4, the Army of the Potomac’s victory at Gettysburg turned the tide of the Civil War toward ultimate victory for the Union.

 With an estimated 51,000 casualties across both sides, the once quiet town of Gettysburg had been transformed into the bloodiest battlefield of the Civil War.
 Four months after this colossal clash of arms, President Abraham Lincoln had accepted an invitation to attend the dedication of the Soldiers’ National Cemetery in Gettysburg and to offer “a few appropriate remarks” to consecrate the final resting place for the guardians of the Union who had fallen there earlier that summer.

 On Thursday, November 19, 1863, after the main speaker for the dedication ceremony, Edward Everett, had given a two-hour oration, Lincoln rose to address a crowd of some 15,000 people.
-In a speech that was less than 300 words and that took less than two minutes to deliver, Lincoln spoke from the soul, honoring those who “gave the last full measure of devotion,” reminding the war-torn nation what America stood for, why the country must “have a new birth of freedom,” and why this terrible war must be fought and won.
-Even 156 years later, the profound power of the words contained within President Lincoln’s Gettysburg Address continue to inspire the nation that he saved from ruin and transformed for the better.
+In a speech that was less than 300 words and that took less than two minutes to deliver, Lincoln spoke from the soul, opening with an ode to the founding fathers and the “new nation” that they forged in 1776, which was “conceived in Liberty and dedicated to the proposition that all men are created equal.”
+The Civil War was a test of “whether that nation, or any nation so conceived and so dedicated, can long endure.”
+The greatest way to honor those who gave the “last full measure of devotion” in that noble struggle was to finish the fight and ensure “that these dead shall not have died in vain-that this nation, under God, shall have a new birth of freedom-and that government of the people, by the people, for the people, shall not perish from the earth.”
+Even all these years later, the profound power of the words contained within President Lincoln’s Gettysburg Address continue to inspire the nation that he saved from ruin and transformed for the better.

 The Gettysburg Address